-The "Select" button allows the service type to be set to either 30 amp or 20 amp, to match the incoming service.
+The "Select" button allows the service type to be set to either 15, 20, or 30 amps to match the incoming service.

-When power is first applied, the system will be in the 30-amp mode and the screen will display "Service 30A".
-Momentarily pressing the "SELECT" button will switch the system to the 20-amp mode.
-Momentarily pressing the button again will switch the system back to the 30-amp mode.
+When power is first applied, the system will be in the 30 amp mode and the screen will display "Service 30A".
+Momentarily pressing the "SELECT" button will switch the system to the 20 amp mode.
+Momentarily pressing the button again will switch the system to the 15 amp mode.

-Press the "SELECT" button to switch to 20-amp service if it is necessary to use a 20-amp adaptor or you know the shoreline power is 20 amp, The screen will display "Service 20A".
+Press the "SELECT" button to switch to either 15 or 20amp service if it is necessary to use an adaptor or you know the shoreline power is 15 or 20 amps, The screen will display either "Service 15A" or "Service 20A".

-The generator supplies 20-amp service and is set to switch the system automatically to the 20-amp mode whenever the generator is the power source.
+The generator supplies 20 amp service and is set to switch the system automatically to the 20 amp mode whenever the generator is the power source.
 The screen will display "Generator 20A" when the generator is supplying power.